 Our cooking travels have brought us this month to France!

-Although your average French family is probably more apt at flipping crepes than we are – the delicious flat like pancake is a fantastic treat to make with kids and worth a try – even if you are not an expert at flipping.
+Although your average French family is probably more apt at flipping crepes than we are – the delicious flat-like pancake is a fantastic treat to make with kids and worth a try – even if you are not an expert at flipping.

-When cooking with the kids, I try to choose recipes where they do most of the work (including the clean up) With crepes, there are many opportunities for measuring adding, and mixing ingredients.
-(Real life MATH!)
+When cooking with the kids, I try to choose recipes where they do most of the work (including the cleanup) With crepes, there are many opportunities for measuring adding, and mixing ingredients.
+(Real-life MATH!)

 Since my kiddos are 3 and 6, I still am in charge of the flipping or flopping in my case.

 Making French Crepes with Kids

-We brought the globe out to find France and talked about how European countries have influenced each-others cooking, as the french crepe is very similar to the modern Russian bini (same flat pancake rolled around a beef and onion mixture)
+We brought the globe out to find France and talked about how European countries have influenced each-others cooking, as the French crepe is very similar to the modern Russian bini (same flat pancake rolled around a beef and onion mixture)

-We just did the classic white crepe, but there are also fantastic recipes for a wee bit healthier and different tasting crepes.
+We just did the classic white crepe, but there are also fantastic recipes for a wee bit healthier and different-tasting crepes.
 I think we will try a buckwheat version next!